About Sunderland Volunteer Life Brigade

 Search and Rescue Team

-When modern lifeboats and helicopters were developed the VLB’s role of shore based rescues with rocket apparatus became obsolete.
+When modern lifeboats and helicopters were developed, the SVLB’s role of shore based rescues with rocket apparatus became obsolete.
 Many VLBs closed down but Sunderland Brigade, along with those at Tynemouth and South Shields, continued by broadening their role and providing other services.
 The Search and Rescue Team are trained to carry out organised searches and cliff rescues.
 They use the latest equipment and techniques and have regular practices to ensure that their skills are kept up to date.
 A fully equipped Ford Ranger, which is a designated ambulance, is used to transport the team to an incident.
 Safety and training are the key areas for this team.
 Visit our Search and Rescue Team Page

 Coastwatch